forijk/vue-flow-chart/README.md

-# vue-flow-chart
+# vue-flow-chart-better

-`vue-flow-chart` is a simple and beautiful vue flow chart component that allows you to build and add custom flow chart to your sites.
+`vue-flow-chart-better` is a simple and beautiful vue flow chart component that allows you to build and add custom flow chart to your sites.

 Features: Custom node templates, mini map , add node, copy node, draggable node, beautiful line and so on.